 The applicant requested to add or change the indication in accordance with Article 23 TPO.
+This indication requires the use of a new dosage strength of the medicinal product.
+The applicant requested the authorisation of this new dosage strength according to Article 24 TPO.

-2.2 Indication
+2.2 Indication and Dosage